richardturnnidge/uart_basic/README.md

 Typing keys will send that ascii out the serial uart.
 Hit ENTER to exit

+I am aware that this code is in no way optimised.
+It is just a working prototype.

 In this example, I use the UART of Agon attached to a serial USB device plugged into my computer

 Agon        PC